MGantz22/solo-project/README.md

 ## License

-_{Please let me know if you run into any errors yourself or have any questions at all.
+_Please let me know if you run into any errors yourself or have any questions at all.
 Please contact me directly or feel free to make a contribution to the code, always open to learning new things.
-Thanks! like, comment amd subscribe to see more of me! }_
+Thanks! like, comment amd subscribe to see more of me! _

 Copyright (c) _2023_ _Mitchell Gantz_